ankitsrivastava637/multi-document-MMRAG-gemini/README.md

 # Multi-document-MMRAG-gemini
 It is a multimodal multi document RAG.
-Handle pdf, docx, xlsx, csv and image formats using gemini-flash
+Handle pdf, docx, xlsx, csv and image formats using gemini-flash for real-estate sector

 ## Tests Screenshots :